Even though bunions are obvious from the pain and unusual shape of the big toe, further diagnosis is wise.

 Surgery may be recommended for some bunions, but only when symptoms are severe enough to warrant such intervention.
 Surgery for strictly cosmetic reasons should not be done since the risks may be greater than the benefits.

 Surgery for a bunion, called a bunionectomy, is done in a hospital or a surgery center under local anesthesia with sedation or general anesthesia.
 The surgeon can often realign the bone behind the big toe by cutting the ligaments at the joint.
-For a severe bunion, you may to have the bone cut in a technique called an osteotomy.
+For a severe bunion, you may need to have the bone cut in a technique called an osteotomy.
 Wires or screws may be inserted to keep the bones in line, and excess bone may be shaved off or removed.
 Some of the potential complications of surgery include recurrence of the bunion, inadequate correction, overcorrection (the toe now points inward), continued pain, and limited movement of the large toe.
 Some bunions may be secondary to another deformity, like flat feet, therefore the primary deformity needs to be addressed first.